Burwood Park: Plant and animal species

 Over 150 species of birds and animals have been spotted within the boundaries of the estate, which also contains one of England's oldest oak trees.
 Residents have reported the occasional deer grazing in their gardens.
 Burwood Park Residents Limited was set up in 1991 to protect the park's environment and to look after members' interests.

 A wildlife coordinator, a role taken up by an estate resident, is charged with the welfare of animals, both wild and domestic.

+Notable residents

+New Zealand racing driver Bruce McLaren resided at the estate until his death in a training accident aged 32.
+The former publicist Max Clifford owned a property from 2006 to 2016.